 The new design is about 65% smaller and 40% lighter, with more efficient waste management and storage.
 This will come in handy as more crew members come to stay on the space station with the addition of the Commercial Crew Program, which can carry more astronauts in a single launch.

 Astronaut feedback from using the existing toilets on the space station went into this new design, which is more ergonomic, requires less cleanup, is easier to maintain, has parts that are durable and is resistant to corrosion.
-The funnel and seat of this design can also be used simultaneously, which was incorporated after feedback from female astronauts.

 “The toilet is a great example of including all the feedback from various crewmembers,” Meir said.
 “This better accounts for those, much easier for everyone to use up there.”